DEMOCRATIC REPUBLIC OF CONGO

 WOMEN FOR FORESTS

-Women of the DR Congo WECAN/SAFECO program walk between the savannah and their tree nursery
+Women of the DR Congo WECAN/SAFECO project walk between the savannah and their tree nursery.

-The program was originally initiated by WECAN’s Executive Director, Osprey Orielle Lake, after meeting with Neema Namadamu at a WECAN International climate conference where Neema was invited to be a presenter.
-Subsequent listening and learning circles were organized to learn how a women’s leadership and forest protection program could be developed in the DR Congo.
+The project was originally initiated by WECAN’s Executive Director, Osprey Orielle Lake, after meeting with Neema Namadamu at a WECAN International climate conference where Neema was invited to be a presenter.
+Subsequent listening and learning circles were organized to learn how a women’s leadership and forest protection project could be developed in the DR Congo.
 From there a wonderful partnership began between SAFECO and WECAN.

 -